Hey there, awesome readers!

 Adrisha nodded, forcing a tight smile.
 "Of course, Papa," she murmured.
 The praise felt hollow, but she knew it was easier to maintain this facade than to confront the chasm of misunderstanding between them.

 After dinner, Adrisha quickly excused herself and retreated to her room.
 She closed the door and leaned against it, letting out a sigh.
-The conversation had been as shallow as always, but the brief exchange of looks and gestures with her grandmother had given her some comfort.
+The conversation had been as shallow as always, but the brief exchange of looks with her grandmother had given her some comfort.

 In her room, Adrisha glanced at the hidden corner where her racing gear was stashed.
 The memories of the day's race were vivid, a stark contrast to the facade she maintained for her parents.
-She knew Kalyani worried about her, but also trusted her to make her own choices.
+She knew Kalyani was worried about her, but also trusted her to make her own choices.
 It was a delicate balance, living a double life, but for now, it was the only way Adrisha could reconcile her passions with the expectations placed upon her.

 "Kya dhoondh rahi ho, beta?"
 Kalyani's voice was soft, filled with concern as she watched her granddaughter frantically search the room.
 Adrisha's usually calm demeanor was replaced by a flurry of restless energy, as she upended drawers and tossed aside cushions.